 Here are the 4 best food production methods for self-reliance:

-2. Aquaponics: Aquaponics is a interdependent hybrid system of aquaculture and hydroponic gardening.
+Aquaponics is a interdependent hybrid system of aquaculture and hydroponic gardening.
 Vegetables and herbs grow in soil-less containers that are fed with waste water from the aquaculture pools.
 The plants feast on the bacteria from fish waste and return the water to the fish in a purified state.
 These systems can be as big or as small as you wish and can potentially produce large amounts of fish and vegetables.
 When done properly, very little if any additional fertilizer or chemicals are needed, just fish food.
 Aquaponics can also be applied indoors, either in a greenhouse setting or with grow lights.
 The video below is a good description of the benefits of Aquaponics.

-3. Greenhouses: If you live in a region of the world with harsh winters, then a greenhouse will be essential for food self-sufficiency.
+If you live in a region of the world with harsh winters, then a greenhouse will be essential for food self-sufficiency.
 Obviously, a greenhouse alone is not a strategy for full food production unless it is a large facility.
 Typically it can be viewed as a compliment to other gardening methods.
 In fact, the Dervaes family in the first video above uses a greenhouse to clone and start seedlings even though they live in Southern California.
 There are great designs and greenhouse starter kits available online.
 Below is a brief video on the benefits of greenhouse gardening:

-4. Indoor Grow Rooms: Indoor growing is typically done with grow lights and hydroponics.
+Indoor growing is typically done with grow lights and hydroponics.
 Some people have sun-rooms in their homes which can basically act as a fancier greenhouse.
-However, for this section we'll focus on indoor hydroponics.
+However, for this section we’ll focus on indoor hydroponics.
 This method of growing is certainly not the cheapest way to produce food, yet it is a steadfast method especially where weather and other elements can hinder food self-sufficiency.
 Indoor hydroponics requires grow lights such as LEDs, CFLs, or HPSs, along with tubing, drainage, fertilizer and ventilation.
 However, even a small space can produce fantastic yields for leafy vegetables, herbs, tomatoes, sprouts, and much more.
 To make this method fully off the grid find the most energy efficient grow lights possible and think about getting a solar generator to offset the electric costs.
 Below is a video about indoor plant lighting: